Living My Life Like It's Golden

 Want more?
 You can check out my website for more free resources or follow me on Instagram or Facebook.

 Disclaimer: The information contained on today’s podcast has been provided as general advice only.
 The contents have been prepared without taking into account your objectives, financial situation or individual needs.
-Before making any decision regarding the information, strategies or products mentioned on today’s podcast, please consult your own financial advisor or other professional first.
+Before making any decision regarding the information, strategies or products mentioned on today’s episode, please consult your own financial advisor or other professional first.

 Rebuilding Your Confidence After Bankruptcy